JerePystynen/Urarulla-Unity/README.md

 # unity-wheel-of-joy
-This is the Wheel of Fortune Unity project for Mikkelin kaupunki, nuorten työpajat.
+This is the Wheel of Joy Unity project for Mikkelin kaupunki, nuorten työpajat.